SixArm/sixarm_shell_statistics/README.md

   * For more power, we recommend the R language: http://www.r-project.org/

-## Considerations
+## Help

 These statistics scripts are line-oriented; the scripts expect one number per line.

-To process a file that has multiple numbers per line, such as:
+To process a list that has multiple numbers per line, such as:

     1 2 3
     4 5 6